 The Company's use of financial instruments, including derivatives, is set out in note 2.
 A derivative is a financial instrument, the value of which is derived from the value of another financial instrument, an index or some other variable ("the underlying").
 Typically, the underlying is an interest rate, a currency exchange rate or the price of a debt or equity security.
 Derivative instruments are carried at fair value, shown in the balance sheet as separate totals of positive fair values (assets) and negative fair values (liabilities).
 Positive fair values represent the cost to the Company of replacing all transactions with a fair value in the Company's favour if the counterparties default.
-Negative fair values represent the cost to the Company's counterparties of replacing all their transactions with the Company with a fair value in the counterparties' favour if the Company were to default.
-Positive and negative fair values on different transactions are only netted if there is a legal right of set-off, the transactions are with the same counterparty and the cashflows will be settled on a net basis.
+Negative fair values represent the counterparties default.
+Negative fair values on different transactions are only netted if there is a legal right of set-off, the transactions are with the same counterparty and the cashflows will be settled on a net basis.
 Changes in fair values of derivative instruments are recognised in other income.